|

 The biggest of the Wuxia reached out and grabbed a man.
 "Where's the old man, and you live?"

-"He's—he's down in the basement!"
+"He'she's down in the basement!"

 "Thank you."
 He tossed the man over the wall behind him.
 "You'll walk again."
 He headed down; poison gas flooded the halls, and he and his slender partner backed up quickly.
 "Liang, forget this.
 We've scattered them.
 The old man is on life support.
 Drain the building, it'll kill him."